legionoftheorb/legionoftheorb.github.io/index.md

 from there you will be able to join active members

 ### coming soon
-a chat messenger with custodians who will tell you where to go
+a chat messenger where you can be told who to join and where to go